 Google Search Console

-The place to start the Google Search Console.
+The place to start for beginner bloggers is the Google Search Console.
 Make an account, add your site and play with the options and settings.
 This way you open the door for Google to start crawling your site.
 When it is crawled it can be found when people search Google.

 When you setup a Google Analytics account and add the analytics code to your site you can monitor your site’s analytics.
 Especially when you have a lot of visitors you can monitor their behaviour and adjust your blogging strategy.